irunatbullets/bazzite-niri/README.md

+First of all, I should have just forked this repo https://github.com/gabeklavans/bazzite-niri and made changes to it.

 # image-template

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.